Hello FreeNAS users,

 Interested?
 The full job descriptions can be found here.
 If this sounds like your cup of double-shot espresso, email Jordan Hubbard at firstname.lastname@example.org with your resume.
 Cover letters appreciated but not required.

 Got a FreeNAS hardware build you’re proud of?
 Come up with a tech tip while tinkering around in the GUI?
 Have a link or picture you think we should see?
 As long as it’s not something you wouldn’t send to your boss, we’d love to hear from you.
 Drop us a line at FNsubmissions@ixsystems.com.
-We’re always on the lookout for things to feature in the newsletter and on our social media channels.
+We’re always on the lookout for FreeNAS and storage related content to feature in the newsletter and on our social

 Connect with Us